Today’s Text: 1 Kings 3:4-28

 Shortly after David’s death, the Bible records the new king traveled to sacrifice at the Tabernacle site.
 Solomon’s journey to Gibeon some seven miles northwest of Jerusalem was not a private event.
-A parallel passage records, Then Solomon, and all the assembly with him, went to the high place that was at Gibeon (1 Chr.
+A parallel passage records, “Then Solomon, and all the assembly with him, went to the high place that was at Gibeon” (1 Chr.
 1:3).
 (1) The event apparently lasted several days with 1,000 sacrifices provided by Solomon for the offerings during the gathering.

 Although not specifically stated, Solomon’s purpose behind the pilgrimage to Gibeon was to seek God’s blessing on his reign.
-In what seems to be God’s response to the multitude of sacrifices, the Lord said to Solomon in a dream, Ask!
-What shall I give you?
-(1 Ki.
-3:5) Solomon’s answer to the Lord within the context of the dream is not only enlightening, but also crucial to our understanding of the event.
+In what seems to be God’s response to the multitude of sacrifices, the Lord said to Solomon in a dream, “Ask!
+What shall I give you?“ (1 Ki.
+3:5).
+Solomon’s answer to the Lord within the context of the dream is not only enlightening, but also crucial to our understanding of the event.

-God already pledged to establish his kingdom; and, in genuine humility Solomon confided to the Lord, but I am a little child; I do not know how to go out or come in (1 Ki.
+God already pledged to establish his kingdom; and, in genuine humility Solomon confided to the Lord, “but I am a little child; I do not know how to go out or come in” (1 Ki.
 3:7).
 The phrase “to go out or come in” is taken from God’s appointment of Joshua to lead the people (Nu.
 27:15).
 It refers to administration, decorum and leadership in shepherding the nation of Israel.
 Solomon was simply acknowledging his inexperience (1 Chr.
 22:5; 29:1).

-Basing his request on what God had already promised, Solomon asked God for, an understanding heart to judge Your people (2 Sam 7:13-16; 1 Ki.
+Basing his request on what God had already promised, Solomon asked God for, “an understanding heart to judge Your people“ (2 Sam 7:13-16; 1 Ki.
 3:9).
 The phrase “understanding heart” is literally “hearing heart,” a heart attune to God’s word.
 Interestingly, the words “hear” and “obey” have the same Hebrew root (shema).
 An obedient heart is a hearing heart; a hearing heart is an obedient heart.
 Solomon acknowledged that successful leadership of Israel required wisdom only God could give.

+God was pleased.
+Solomon’s request demonstrated humility rather than self-aggrandizement—a willingness to submit to God’s authority rather than selfish ambition.
 God granted his request.
 Solomon would indeed be wise, not just wiser than his predecessors, but the wisest king on the earth (v.
 12; 4:29-31).

-In addition, Solomon would be granted riches and honor to the extent, that there shall not be anyone like you among the kings all your days (v.
+In addition, Solomon would be granted riches and honor to the extent, “that there shall not be anyone like you among the kings all your days“ (v.
 13).
-In all that God promised, there was only one condition, if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen your days (v.
+In all that God promised, there was only one condition, “if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen your days“ (v.
 14).
 If Solomon faithfully adhered to the will of God and obeyed the Law of Moses, God would extend his life.

 Thankful for God’s promises, Solomon and his court returned with joy to Jerusalem where he offered more sacrifices before the Ark of the Covenant and prepared a feast for his servants (v.
 15).

 Two mothers came to him with two babies—one alive—the other one dead.
 They both claimed the dead child belonged to the other having been switched during the night.
 In a classic demonstration of justice, Solomon called for a sword threatening to give each mother half of the living child.
 He wisely identified the woman pleading for the child’s life as the real mother.

 In an era, when aggressive self-promotion bordering on narcissism is encouraged as a virtue in nearly all sectors of our society, the way to please God remains unchanged.
 We, like Solomon, must come in humility seeking God’s wisdom and blessing.